Search for a #ShotOfHope near you

 Vaccine Provider Guidance

-Need help with transportation to a COVID-19 vaccine appointment?
+Do you need help with transportation to a COVID-19 test or COVID-19 vaccine location?

 The COVID-19 Hotline (800) 722-5725 can answer general COVID-19 vaccine questions.

 The Kentucky Department for Public Health (KDPH) supports Governor Andy Beshear’s prioritization of health care as a basic human right and believes every Kentucky family deserves to see a doctor and receive treatment.

 Recognizing that COVID-19-related deaths currently rank third among causes of death in Kentucky, KDPH is planning for the equitable distribution of a safe and effective COVID-19 vaccine that will advance Governor Beshear’s healthcare priority.
 Vaccine distribution details, including the number of doses and allocation plan, are expected to change frequently.
 Please visit this page for regular updates.

 CDC Vaccine Toolkit – For You and Your Family

 The CDC has a number of COVID-19 vaccine resources to help you and your family understand the COVID-19 vaccine.

 - CDC COVID-19 Vaccine Information